3 Types of Semi-Trailer Flatbeds

 Preventing corrosion on your flatbed trailer

-• Consider galvanizing to prevent the dissimilar metals from corroding, specifically around the suspension hangers made of steel.
+- Consider galvanizing to prevent the dissimilar metals from corroding, specifically around the suspension hangers made of steel.

-• Also, aluminum is susceptible to cracking with age due to the flexing of aluminum.
+- Also, aluminum is susceptible to cracking with age due to the flexing of aluminum.
 Keep an eye on the suspension hanger for cracking.

-Combination – Trailer Typehow-to-buy-a-combo-semi-trailer-flatbed
+Combination – Trailer Type

 Combo flatbed semi-trailers are comprised of a steel beam, aluminum floor, and aluminum side rails.
 They provide the weight-savings of aluminum with the strength of the steel beam.